New Testament Survey - Course Introduction

 This course is aimed to be useful for a broad spectrum of students.
 This course is an introductory survey of the New Testament.
 Therefore, it is aimed for people with little or no previous knowledge of the New Testament.
 However, this course can also be beneficial to those with significant previous exposure.

 This course is primarily designed to help Christians grow in their faith.
 But it will also be informative for any person who would like to be better informed about the Christian perspective on the New Testament.
-This course will give an overview understanding of what Christians believe about the second part of the Christian Bible.
+This course will give an overview understanding of what Christians believe about the later part of the Christian Bible.

 This material was originally taught at the college level, but it is designed to be accessible to people at almost any stage, because it is a beginner level course.